Woman's corpse and 30 cremated remains found after ex-funeral home owner gets evicted from house

-DENVER (AP) — Colorado authorities issued an arrest warrant Friday for a former funeral home owner they say kept a deceased woman’s body in a hearse for two years at a home where police also found the cremated remains of at least 30 people.
+DENVER (AP) — A financially troubled former funeral home owner kept a deceased woman's body in a hearse for two years at a house where police also found the cremated remains of at least 30 people, authorities said Friday in the latest case to underscore lax oversight of Colorado's funeral industry.

 The grisly discovery occurred Feb.
 6 during a court-ordered eviction of a house rented by Miles Harford, the 33-year-old owner of Apollo Funeral and Cremation Services in the Denver suburb of Littleton, police said.
 It had been closed since September 2022.